‘Good Morning America’ Host Lara Spencer Shares Birthday Pics Of Furbaby Riva

 Happy 1st Birthday RIVA!
 (She’s a rescue…. so it’s a guess but it’s definitely around now and I have a feeling she’s a fellow Gemini ♊️) Thank you North Shore Animal League for rescuing her from a kill shelter and bringing her to your safe, loving center.
 The work you do is amazing. #happybirthdayRiva #pleaseresxue

 For the caption of the share, Lara guessed the dog’s birthday was the day the family celebrated.
-Riva was rescued from the North Shore Animal League by Lara’s family and the entertainment personality assumed by the age given to her of the animal upon its adoption that it was her dog’s day of birth around this time period.
+Riva was rescued from the North Shore Animal League by Lara’s family, and the entertainment personality assumed by the age given to her upon the adoption that her dog’s day of birth would be around this time.

 View this post on Instagram